counterpoint-studio/genmusic-workshop/1-1-intro/README.md

-If you have cloned this repository locally, you can start it by running `npm run dev` from a command line.
+If you have cloned this repository locally, you can start it by running `npm install` and then `npm run dev` from a command line.

 ## Exercises